Anjum Chopra

 Anjum Chopra (born 20 May 1977) is an Indian cricket commentator and former cricketer.
 She represented India in over 150 international matches across formats over 18 years.
 Chopra was the first woman to reach 1,000 ODI runs for India.
 Since retirement, Chopra has worked as an English-language commentator covering professional cricket such as the Indian Premier League.

 She played various sports at an early age, representing her school and college in athletics, basketball, and swimming.
 She was also a member of the Delhi State basketball team that competed at nationals.

 Chopra made her debut in one-day internationals at the age of 17, on 12 February 1995 against New Zealand at Christchurch, New Zealand, and made her debut in Test cricket a few months later against England at Eden Gardens, Kolkata, on 17 November 1995.
 In only her second series for India the same year, she was awarded player of the series in the one-day internationals against the visiting England cricket team, scoring at an average of 67.5.

 She played as a left-handed batter who bowled right-arm medium pace.
 She played in 12 Tests, 127 ODIs and 18 T20Is.
 She was coached by Sunita Sharma, Hardeep Dua and Tarak Sinha from Sonnet Club.
-She was the first woman to score 1,000 runs in ODIs for India.

-Carving out a niche in the male-dominated sport in the country, Chopra has begun to be recognized as the face of women's cricket in India as a player, captain, consultant, commentator, motivational speaker, author, and actor.
+Chopra is recognized as the face of women's cricket in India as a player, captain, consultant, commentator, motivational speaker, author, and actor.

 Personal life

 Chopra attended Delhi Public School R.K.
 Puram.
-She received her undergraduate degree from St. Stephen’s College, Delhi and completed her Masters in Business Administration from FORE School of Management with a dual specialisation in Marketing and Human Resources.
+She received her undergraduate degree from St. Stephen’s College, Delhi and completed her master's degree in Business Administration from FORE School of Management with a dual specialisation in Marketing and Human Resources.

 Chopra belongs to a family of sportspeople: